Paleo-Indians: South America

 In South America, the site of Monte Verde indicates that its population was probably territorial and resided in their river basin for most of the year.
 Some other South American groups, on the other hand, were highly mobile and hunted big-game animals such as gomphotheres and giant sloths.
-They used classic bifacial projectile point technology.
+They used classic bifacial projectile point technology, such as Fishtail points.

 The primary examples are populations associated with El Jobo points (Venezuela), fish-tail or Magallanes points (various parts of the continent, but mainly the southern half), and Paijan points (Peru and Ecuador) at sites in grasslands, savanna plains, and patchy forests.

 The dating for these sites ranges from c.
 14,000 BP (for Taima-Taima in Venezuela) to c.
 10,000 BP.
 The bi-pointed El Jobo projectile points were mostly distributed in north-western Venezuela; from the Gulf of Venezuela to the high mountains and valleys.
 The population using them were hunter-gatherers that seemed to remain within a certain circumscribed territory.
 El Jobo points were probably the earliest, going back to c.
 14,200 BP and they were used for hunting large mammals.
 In contrast, the fish-tail points, dating to c.
 11,000 B.P. in Patagonia, had a much wider geographical distribution, but mostly in the central and southern part of the continent.